FAQ: Chinese Characters Will Not Display

 Option 2: Change system locale

-In Windows XP you'll see a pull-down menu of languages right there.
-(Do not mess around with the "Code page conversion tables", just the menu in the area above.)
+Click the "Administrative" tab.
+Then, under "Language for non-Unicode Programs, click "Change system locale..." wherever you find it, except in Windows XP where you'll see a pull-down menu of languages right there.
+(In XP, do not mess around with the "Code page conversion tables" you'll find in that panel.)

 In the drop-down menu, change the system locale to Chinese (Simplified, PRC), Chinese (Traditional, Taiwan) or whatever language you need.
 Then click "OK" as needed to get back out of the control panel, and restart your system.

-Any questions?
+Questions?
+Suggestions?
 Contact me anytime.

 « page top